Iberdrola’s climate story: innovating to create the energy system of the future

 Advocating for ambitious climate policy

-Beyond its own activities, Iberdrola advocates for ambitious climate policy to incentivize the global economy and society to shift rapidly from polluting activities to clean and sustainable models.
+Beyond its own activities, Iberdrola advocates for ambitious climate policies to incentivize the global economy and society to shift rapidly to clean and sustainable models.
+Iberdrola’s advocacy activities have intensified in scope and ambition as the global climate crisis worsens and the need to fill the gap with 1,5oC scenario becomes more pressing.

 Iberdrola supports the main milestones of the global climate agenda in order to achieve greater urgency and ambition in the fight against climate change.
-These include the United Nations Framework Convention on Climate Change (UNFCCC) and the Marrakech Partnership activities, and the EU Green Deal and the EU’s “Fit for 55” package.
+These include the United Nations Framework Convention on Climate Change (UNFCCC), the active involvement at COPs every year, the Marrakech Partnership activities, as well as the EU Green Deal and its implementation.

-It advocates for an ambitious approach in the global climate agenda through dedicated participation in the global alliances and organizations such as the United Nations Global Compact, World Business Council for Sustainable Development, Corporate Leaders Group.
-Powering Past Coal Alliance, Energy Transition Commission, European Climate Foundation and Carbon Pricing Leadership Coalition.
+It advocates for an ambitious approach in the global climate agenda through dedicated participation in the global alliances and organizations such as the United Nations Global Compact, We Mean Business, the World Business Council for Sustainable Development, Corporate Leaders Group, Powering Past Coal Alliance, Energy Transition Commission, inter alia.

 East Anglia ONE offshore wind farm produces enough clean energy to power 630,000 UK homes.

-In the context of COP26 in Glasgow in 2021 Iberdrola worked to keep climate action momentum and urgency, by example and through various campaigns and activities including:
+In the context of COP28 and the United Nations Climate Ambition Summit, held during the New York Climate Week, in 2023, Iberdrola worked to keep climate action momentum and urgency, by example and through the support to various campaigns and activities including:

 Reporting on progress

-Iberdrola’s Climate Change Policy, updated in 2020, establishes the company’s goals for decarbonization and highlights how it is working to decarbonize its energy model by integrating climate change into internal decision-making processes.
+Iberdrola’s Climate Change Policy establishes the company’s goals for decarbonization and highlights how it is working to decarbonize its energy model by integrating climate change into internal decision-making processes.
 The company reports externally on climate change.

 For instance, Iberdrola was one of the first companies to publicly commit in 2017 and implement the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 Moreover, the company created an internal multidisciplinary working group to coordinate all the work performed in this area.